azagniotov/stubby4j/README.md

    at runtime where the following values `SSLv3`, `TLSv1` and `TLSv1.1` are removed, in order to workaround the [JDK-8254713: Disable TLS 1.0 and 1.1](https://bugs.openjdk.java.net/browse/JDK-8254713)

-2. The TLS in `stubby4j` is enabled by default using an internal, self-signed certificate in `PKCS12` format.
+2. The TLS in `stubby4j` is enabled by default using an internal, self-signed certificate in `PKCS12` format imported into the server's KeyStore.
 [See OpenSSL config file](https://github.com/azagniotov/stubby4j/blob/38ec50844689a539dcdbe059edd4f1f7364801c3/src/main/resources/ssl/stubby4j.self.signed.v3.conf) used for the certificate generation, i.e.,: `stubby4j` is behaving as its own certificate authority.

    The default self-signed certificate can be overriden by supplying your own keystore/certificate (e.g.: generated from your own certificate signed by a certificate authority) when configuring `stubby4j` command-line arguments.
 In other words,